onezerosix/cpsc-452-prj2/README.txt

 Assumptions:
 - The file is in a readable format and encoded using UTF-8.
 - After an encrypted file is decrypted, the user will manually remove the padding if desired.
+- For RSA: key provided can process 256 byte blocks
+- For RSA: valid public key is used for encryption and valid private key is used decryption

 Pycrypto was used in both implementations, install using:
   $pip install pycrypto